 Where are you located?

-Orthodontic microimplants are temporary and are used only during treatment.
+Orthodontic microimplants are temporary and are only used during your treatment.

 They don’t leave any marks or scars.

-The duration of time that micro implants are needed depends on how complex your orthodontic case is.
+The duration of time you need micro implants depends on how complex your orthodontic case is.

 Microimplants in orthodontics help to move the teeth without moving the other ones.